changeworld/azure-docs.it-it/articles/iot-central/core/quick-deploy-iot-central.md

 ## <a name="prerequisite"></a>Prerequisito

-È necessaria una sottoscrizione di Azure con accesso *collaboratore* .
+Sarà necessaria una sottoscrizione di Azure con accesso *collaboratore.*

 ## <a name="create-an-application"></a>Creare un'applicazione